milankathiriya/sqlite_flutter_app/README.md

-# triputi_app
+# SQLite Application

-A new Flutter project.
+A new Flutter application.

 ## Getting Started